Dr. John B. Longenecker Graduate Research Endowment in the Department of Nutritional Sciences

 Professor Longenecker’s research interests were varied but far-reaching: from analysis of the protein content of military rations just prior to the Vietnam War; to the development of an animal model to speed associated research on the metabolic disorder PKU, a preventable cause of mental retardation; to identification of nutritional factors in the progression of Alzheimer’s disease.

-His research was supported by multiple, simultaneous grants over the course of his career, most notably from the National Institutes of Health, the United States Department of Department of Agriculture, and the National Science Foundation.
-In 1999, he was elected as a fellow of the American Society for Nutrition in recognition of his outstanding research career and his contributions to the field of nutritional sciences.
+His research was supported by multiple, simultaneous grants over the course of his career, most notably from the National Institutes of Health, the United States Department of Agriculture, and the National Science Foundation.
+In 1999, he was elected a fellow of the American Society for Nutrition in recognition of his outstanding research career and his contributions to the field of nutritional sciences.